ms-iot/content/IoExpansionShieldV7BluetoothBeeButton.md

 # Troubleshooting
 1. Check that the switch on the shield is set to "RUN", not "PROG"
-2. Using the Tera Term default configuration, you will see nothing, I just had to type something in the terminal, like "Enter"
+2. If nothing happens in the terminal, just type something like "Enter" key

 ---